savob/savobajic.ca/content/projects/extracurricular/zephyr.md

 ## Takeaways

 This was my first circuit to use surface mount parts, as well as switched mode power supplies (used to drive the LEDs).
-Both of these introduced me to new and more effecient ways to utilise space and power respectively, and the challenges that need to be overcome to utilize them.
+Both of these introduced me to new and more efficient ways to utilize space and power respectively, and the challenges that need to be overcome to utilize them.
 For example the selection of passive components for the LED driver can drastically change the performance of the system.